 Or email us a plan if you need help.

 The K400 chemical flow meter is hooked up to our injection rod which is connected to the tank where the chemical is held, so when we the injection rod is triggered we know the exact quantity of chemicals that travel through the hose ensuring the correct amount is applied as per the chemical label.
 Being unsure of this process could mean an inadequate installation which could lead to termite attack.
 And that would not be good!

 TERM-seal Termite Protection

 Termseal is a termite management system that is deadly for termites and safe for the environment.
 The Termseal range of products include coatings, sealants, barriers and sheets.
-The Pest Company is an accredited agent for Termseal products.
+Gold Coast Termite Protection is an accredited agent for Termseal products.

 TERM-seal Pole Plate – Sub-floor Bearers and Joists

 TERM-seal Wall Sheeting

 Termite Monitoring & Baiting Systems